IntentArchitect/Docs/articles/release-notes/intent-architect-v4.1.md

 - Fixed: Services designer hangs after saving in the Domain Designer.
 - Fixed: `Auto-sync Type` on mapped elements (Basic Mapping) prevents user from changing the type reference in any way.
 - Fixed: Error refreshing not working in certain scenarios.
-- Fixed: Tree View forgetting which elements were expened after reloading from an underlying metadata change.
+- Fixed: Tree View forgetting which elements were expanded after reloading from an underlying metadata change.

 ## Version 4.1.1